gnafit/gna/doc/source/making_sense.rst

 ^^^^^^^^

 Trasnformation, trasnformation node, calculation node, node
-    calculation unit with any number of inputs and at least one output
+    calculation unit with arbitrary number of inputs and at least one output

 Input, argument, source
     calculation node input data